ianquigley-sap/clouderp-ai-handson-2024/exercises/ex4/README.md

 ## Exercise 4.1 Using the other sample images

 Expand the **samples** folder and you should see 3 images available to you.
 Click on an image to examine the contents.
+Take one of these images and upload to the SAP Fiori tools Automated Generator and preview what is developed.

 ![image](ex4img1.png)